gogoyqj/karma-event-driver-ext/README.md

 })
 ```

-Ext make a new way that use $serial api to wrap test in serial, the use browser.$next(status) to start/resume/reject and $apply('applyAndWaitForNext')/$applyAndWaitForNext() to pause test, $serial return a promise will be resolved if all test finish.
+Ext makes a new way that use $serial api to wrap test in serial, then use browser.$next(status) to start/resume/reject and $apply('applyAndWaitForNext')/$applyAndWaitForNext() to pause test, $serial return a promise which will be resolved if all tests finished.

 Instead of wrapping promise, u can: